Authors:

 The tourism students who responded to the survey questions answered that the best channels to share knowledge or research findings in the tourism field would be internships, workshops, seminars, and online platforms (e.g. Research Gate, Academia.edu).
 The second group is the alumni.
 According to alumni the best channels to share students’ knowledge or research findings would be workshops, conferences, internships, and seminars.
 Tourism research and development workers and teachers in higher education institutions share their students’ project results or findings at conferences, seminars, or workshops.
 Tourist professionals’ most preferred options for learning from students’ work are workshops, seminars, and online platforms.
 All the above had workshops and seminars among their best choices.

-4.3 Current state and future needs for cooperation: Infographics based on survey outcomes
+4.3 Current situation and future needs regarding cooperation: Infographics based on survey results

 Figure 2.
-Teacher respondents of the survey questionnaire shared their ideas on what is currently missing from the tourism study curricula.
+The teacher group of survey respondents shared their ideas on what is currently missing from tourism study curricula.

 Figure 3.
-Tourism industry respondents shared forms of their current cooperation with HEIs.
+Tourism industry respondents shared current forms of cooperation with HEIs.

 Figure 4.
-Tourism industry respondents shared their hopes and needs for HEI cooperation.
+Tourism industry respondents shared their hopes and needs regarding cooperation with HEIs.

-There is currently cooperation in place between research and working life.
-However, all survey participants state that there is a need for more cooperation.
-Most of the tourism industry indicates that they want cooperation with the HEIs, and about half of the tourism industry survey respondents have had cooperation before.
-Similar survey responses were from the HEIs and the alumni.
-Both stated they have cooperated with the tourism industry before and in the future, they would like to have more cooperation.
+Cooperation between research and working life does currently happen.
+However, all survey participants stated that there is a need for more cooperation.
+Most tourism industry workers indicate that they want more cooperation with HEIs, and about half of the survey respondents from the tourism industry have engaged in cooperation before.
+Survey respondents from HEIs and alumni responded similarly.
+Both groups had cooperated with the tourism industry before and they would like there to be more cooperation in the future.

 5. Reflections